Skip to content

 Heads up

-If you're planning serious rucking training, community consensus strongly suggests investing in either a quality weighted vest or proper rucking backpack instead.
+If you're planning serious rucking training, invest in either a quality weighted vest or a proper rucking backpack instead.
 The TacTec's limitations become problematic with regular, intensive use.

 Comparison to Alternatives